AlchemistSimulator/Alchemist/site/content/howtos/simulation/variables/_index.md

 ### Arbitrary-valued variables

-Generates an {{% api package="loader.variables" class="ArbitraryVariable" %}} spanning on an arbitrary set of values.
+Generates an {{% api package="boundary.variables" class="ArbitraryVariable" %}} spanning on an arbitrary set of values.

 #### Examples